Lecturer, Keene State College (Keene, New Hampshire)

 Economic growth, economic development, the international economy, the economy of India.

-Suranjana Nabar-Bhaduri was a Post-Doctoral Fellow at the Pardee Center from 2011 through August 2013 after receiving her Ph.D. in Economics from the University of Utah.
+Suranjana Nabar-Bhaduri is currently a Visiting Assistant Professor of Economics at Bucknell University.
+She was a Post-Doctoral Fellow at the Pardee Center from 2011 through August 2013 after receiving her Ph.D. in Economics from the University of Utah.
 In September 2013, she joined the faculty at Keene State College as a Lecturer in Economics.